 Whichever method you choose to use, a complete UI and design is required in order to kickstart the development process.
 A client has a better idea of the final result when she can see it graphically.
 Your job as the developer is to ensure a process that brings this image to life.
 Having a complete UI and solid UX rules will avoid a lot of issues down the road once the product is being built.

-If you’d like to find out more about UX or UI design, check out our courses here:
+If you’d like to find out more about UX or UI design, check out these guides:

 Landon Schropp at landonschropp.com told us: